DVS-Lab/dmn-parcellation/README.md

 link to the preprint: https://www.biorxiv.org/content/early/2017/11/27/225375

-Figures (.eps) for the manuscript available at figures/
+Figures for the manuscript (in .eps format) available at figures/

+The main results can be produced following Clustering, Coactivation and Functional profiels.

 ### Requirements
 Python 2.7.x